by Garrick Dee

 The Shick Hydro 5 offers a more affordable solution to the Gillette Fusion ProGlide.

 This razor has 5 blades and a lube strip that’s dermatologically tested to prevent irritation.

-Of course you’ll have to do your due diligence and use a shaving cream to prevent razor burn and cuts.
+Of course, you’ll have to do your due diligence and use shaving cream to prevent razor burn and cuts.

 I found a deal in Amazon where you can get a single razor plus 17 refills for under $42!

 BIC Hybrid 4 Flex Disposable